Jaber-Valinejad/RDAS/RDAS_Social_Network/README.md

 - Several LLMs, such as **OpenAI GPT, Llama 2, Llama 3, XGen-7B, Microsoft Phi, Google Gemini,** and **Claude**, were tested within the [LLMs&PromptEng.ipynb](https://github.com/Jaber-Valinejad/RDAS/blob/master/RDAS_Social_Network/LLM/LLMs%26PromptEng.ipynb) environment.
 - Performance metrics, including ROUGE score, BERT score, [Mover Score](https://github.com/Jaber-Valinejad/emnlp19-moverscore), QuestEval, and BLANC, were used to evaluate the LLMs in the [Metrics.ipynb](https://github.com/Jaber-Valinejad/RDAS/blob/master/RDAS_Social_Network/LLM/Metrics.ipynb).
 - Additionally, **Deepseek** and **Llama 3** were tested on the Azure platform using the [Azure.ipynb](https://github.com/Jaber-Valinejad/RDAS/blob/master/RDAS_Social_Network/LLM/Azure.ipynb) file.

+## Implementation of Retrieval-Augmented Generation (RAG) and Agent for Expertise Identification

+The implementation of Retrieval-Augmented Generation (RAG) for expertise identification is integrated within the [Agent.ipynb](https://github.com/Jaber-Valinejad/RDAS/blob/master/RDAS_Social_Network/LLM/Agent.ipynb) notebook.
+In this implementation, we utilize `tavily_search` and `rag` as tools to enhance information retrieval and generation.
+Additionally, a user interface (UI) is provided using Gradio for seamless interaction.

 ## Analysis